-Despite the above being the title of this art project, it is not offered up front.
-It is offered as a stamped on one’s wrist if entering the small gallery in the Turbine Hall.
-But if you did not know that in advance, or if you did not speak to anyone whilst at the Gallery, it would not be obvious.
+For what you do not know in advance, or if you do not speak to anyone whilst at the Gallery, it would not be obvious that room even existed.
 It is possible to just migrate into the massive open space of the Turbine Hall, at the Tate Modern.
 The Gallery its tower its basement width beckons you in from the Thames path like a magnet.

-There is no art there being displayed, no sculptures, one gets to think the exhibition must be over, despite hearing the fact the artist Bruguera is meant to be back in town.
+There is no art there being displayed, no sculptures.
+One gets to think the exhibition must be over, despite reading the fact the artist Bruguera is back in town.

 A collection of their shoes.

-Then there is a bit of text on the wall that bears the artists name to confirm the empty space and its antics is part of the art project.
-Vibrations heat sensing or being in touch with the floor is meant to reveal an image, not sure where.
+Then there is a bit of text on the wall that bears the artist’s name to confirm the space and its antics is part of-the-art project.
+It means vibrations heat sensing or being in touch with the floor to reveal an image, not sure where.

-On the Website of the gallery seems to suggest that if you visit a small room nearby there is an organic compound in the air of that room that is meant to provoke tears and induce empathy?
+On the Website of the gallery seems to suggest that if you visit a small room nearby there is an organic compound in the air of that room that provokes tears and induce empathy?
 Not sure what that is about.
-I was not aware of this at the time but then did not go in random rooms.
-Does make you think twice about walking in somewhere off the street at random.
-It describes the sound in the gallery as unsettling, I did not find much sound there or it being overwhelming.
-It was pleasant to see the open space and catch perceptions.
-The journey over Millenium Bridge to the gallery is so worth it, no matter the weather, but a tonic on a sunny day.
+I was not aware of this at the time but then did not go to random rooms without caution.
+It makes you think twice about walking somewhere off the street at random.

 Where is it